ckinateder/StoryGrab/README.md

 # StoryGrab
-Required libraries are all included in repository
+- Required libraries are all included in repository.
+StoryGrab takes a list of news sources (no limit) and searches them for the specified keyword.

 # Screenshots:
 Login screen: